-ArcGIS Analytics for IoT can be used to create analytic pipelines that perform either real-time or big data analytics on event data.
-The Analytics for IoT application provides options for creating, configuring, saving, and viewing analytics.
+ArcGIS Velocity can be used to create analytic pipelines that perform either real-time or big data analytics on event data.
+The Velocity application provides options for creating, configuring, saving, and viewing analytics.

 Create an analytic

-In the Analytics for IoT application, the menu on the left contains an ANALYSIS section with options for creating real-time and big data analyses.
+In the Velocity application, the menu on the left contains an ANALYSIS section with options for creating real-time and big data analyses.
 Use either of these options to open the Real-Time Analytics or Big Data Analytics pages where new analytics can be created by clicking Create Analytic.